-Enamel Dutch ovens designs are based on the seasoned Dutch oven that has been in use over a campfire for hundreds of years.
+Enamel Dutch oven designs are based on the seasoned Dutch oven that has been in use over a campfire for hundreds of years.

 Thick bases, sides, and integrated heavy-duty handles wide enough for mitted hands for handling hot cast iron.
 Lids are thick and heavy and for best moisture retention should be tight fitting.

 The underside of some Dutch oven lids is smooth others have basting spikes on them allowing all the goodness to drip back into the dish evenly.
-The Staub has spikes on the underside of their cast iron lids.
+The Staub has spikes on the underside of its cast-iron lids.